Coronavirus (COVID-19) Update

 Terminal 4: TSA Security Checkpoints A, B and C are open.
 Checkpoint D is closed but may be open intermittently as passenger traffic and conditions warrant.

-Please note the Global Entry Enrollment Center on Level 3 of Terminal 4 is closed as of March 19.
+Please note the Global Entry Enrollment Center on Level 3 of Terminal 4 is open by appointment only.

 We continue to stay in close contact with county, state, and federal health officials and will follow their direction should further action be needed.